Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Conclusion

-In this work, we introduce the Discrete Transformer, a novel architecture that enables program synthesis via algorithm extraction directly from Transformer models.
-By enforcing a disentangled numerical residual stream and employing a smooth discrete optimization curriculum, our model decouples information routing from arithmetic computation, facilitating the extraction of concise, human-readable algorithms.
-Our experiments show that this framework not only matches the performance of RNN-based approaches across a range of algorithmic tasks, but also provides fine-grained controllability.
-Despite these advantages, our interpretability-oriented design inevitably entails trade-offs in complexity, expressivity, and capacity.
-Nevertheless, we view these constraints as a necessary step toward Transformer interpretability, and envision future work bridging the gap between algorithmic extractability and richer compositional expressivity.
+In this work, we present the Discrete Transformer, a novel architecture enabling program synthesis via algorithm extraction directly from Transformer architectures.
+By combining a disentangled numerical residual stream with a smooth discrete optimization curriculum, the model separates information routing from arithmetic computation and converges to a discrete, extractable representation.
+We then recover the underlying algorithm through a modular extraction procedure, using hypothesis testing to identify interpretable routing patterns and symbolic regression to derive the corresponding arithmetic expressions.
+Across a range of algorithmic benchmarks, our experiments show that this framework achieves performance comparable to RNN-based approaches, while offering fine-grained controllability and significantly broadening the applicability of mechanistic-interpretability-based synthesis.

+More broadly, our results suggest that architectural constraints can make Transformer computation more transparent while preserving the ability to solve nontrivial algorithmic tasks.
+Rather than treating interpretability as a post-hoc analysis of opaque models, the Discrete Transformer embeds interpretability directly into both the architectural design and optimization process.
+We hope this work provides a step toward faithful algorithm extraction from neural models and motivates future research on bridging interpretability with richer compositional expressivity.